mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 Everything works as expected.

-We need to handle logic errors from different hierarchies in the same method.
+Sometimes, we need to handle logic errors from different hierarchies in the same method.
 For example, imagine we want the above salary gap in EUR, not USD.
 We need to use the converter we already introduced in the previous sections.
 However, to show how to handle different error type hierarchies, we'll slightly change the last definition of the converter, introducing a new error type:

 ```kotlin
 sealed interface CurrencyConversionError